 Theological Ignorance:

 In some cases, the perception that Catholics may not be saved could be rooted in theological ignorance.
-Lack of exposure to accurate information about Catholic beliefs and practices can contribute to misunderstandings and unfounded judgments.
+A lack of exposure to accurate information about Catholic beliefs and practices can lead to misunderstandings and unfounded judgments.

-It is crucial to emphasize that these perceptions are not universal among Protestants.
+It is crucial to emphasise that these perceptions are not universal among Protestants.
 Many individuals and denominations prioritise unity and mutual respect across Christian traditions.

 Dialogue, education, and a commitment to understanding each other’s perspectives can help dispel misconceptions.
-This cal also foster a more harmonious relationship among Christians of different traditions.
+This call also fosters a more harmonious relationship among Christians of different traditions.

 Despite theological differences, the shared belief in Jesus Christ as Lord and Saviour ultimately provides a foundation for unity.